2 November 2023

 An intermediate apprenticeship requires some GCSEs or equivalent, including Maths and English.

 An advanced apprenticeship requires five GCSEs at grades 9 to 4 (A* to C), or equivalent, including Maths and English.

 That’s okay!
 Traineeships and work experience are still great ways to get yourself on the ladder.

-A beauty traineeship will give you the tools needed to get onto a level two apprenticeship or even full-time employment.
-Trainees also earn qualifications in maths and english.
+A beauty traineeship will give you the tools needed to get onto a level 2 apprenticeship or even full-time employment.
+Trainees also earn qualifications in Maths and English.

 However, some schemes don’t require you to have any GCSEs or prior experience.

 The London Hairdressing Apprenticeship Academy wants their potential apprentices to have passion for the craft, as well as looking the part!

 The current national minimum wage for an apprentice is £5.28 per hour.

 Beauty apprentices can earn anywhere between £7,000 and £16,000 a year.

 There are thousands of reviews from apprentices about their experiences – you should really give them a read.
 An apprentice said this about their time as a Trainee Hairdresser at Realise Training;